Led by Leave No Trace Ireland, ‘SEE’ stands for Sustainability and Environmental Education in Outdoor Sports.

 The collaborative and multi-disciplinary approach is ensured through 10 partners from 9 EU countries:

 - National Resource Centre for Expertise and Sport Performance

 - The National Institute for Physical Education in Catalonia

 - Surf Clube de Viana

 The project is an excellent opportunity for EUROPARC’s network to report on impacts identified by individual and multiple outdoor sports and to provide and exchange on ways to minimise and mitigate them.

-To this end, we will launch a survey – in several languages – to all our members in order to identify these challenges and opportunities on all different type of habitats.
+To this end, we launched a survey (see above) – in 4 languages – to all our members in order to identify these challenges and opportunities on all different type of habitats.
 We look forward to receiving your feedback, so do “watch this space” for all updates.
 Members will receive the link to the survey via email.

 If you would like to find out more about the SEE Project, you can get in touch with Dr Noel Doyle, who is the project co-ordinator.
 You can email him at firstname.lastname@example.org